29decibel/notes-to-blog/README.md

 ### Example site

-Here is an example site generated from Apple notes:
+Here is an example site generated from Apple notes using Github pages (using custom domain):

 https://writing.dongbin.li/